lbain/lucybain/source/blog/2015/04-03-js-optional-parameters.md

 }
 ```

-however that's quite wordy.
+however that’s quite wordy.
 You can cut it down with a [ternary](/blog/2014/js-ternary/), or make a `givenOrDefault` method (hopefully with a better name!).

 ```
 function givenOrDefault(given, default) {